 The Alert Inbox page lists all the alerts that have been raised.
-You can filter the inbox in many ways, to list only alerts that you are interested in.
+You can filter the Inbox in many ways, to list only alerts that you are interested in.

-Viewing the details of a single raised alert
+Viewing the details of raised alerts

 The Alert details page shows information about a single alert.
 Click on any alert in the Alert Inbox to view its details.